emimontesdeoca/emimontesdeoca.github.io/_posts/2018-4-24-integration-test-bot-framework-1.md

 Since I started working at a company for a short period of time, I've been asigned to work on integration test for the Bot Framework.

-Intelequia is working on bot solution for business, so my work is to make the bot to be as stable as posible, but first, what is Bot Framework?
+My work in the group is to make the bot to be as stable as posible, but first, what is Bot Framework?

 > Build, connect, deploy, and manage intelligent bots to naturally interact with your users on a website, app, Cortana, Microsoft Teams, Skype, Slack, Facebook Messenger, and more.
 Get started quick with a complete bot building environment, all while only paying for what you use.